gohugoio/hugo/content/themes/creating-a-theme.md

 {{% warning "Use Proper Cross References" %}}
 When creating your theme, it is not always safe to assume that the end user of the theme is working from the root directory of the website.
-That said, whenever possible,
+That said, whenever possible, use Hugo's powerful [URL management functions](/content-management/url-management/).
 {{% /warning %}}